-While in the Senate, Senator Mitchell served on the Finance, Veterans Affairs, and Environment and Public Works Committees.
+George J. Mitchell is a BPC co-founder and co-chair of its Housing Commission.
+He served as a senator from Maine from 1980 until 1995, and as the Senate majority leader from 1989 until 1995.
+While in the Senate, Mitchell served on the Finance, Veterans Affairs, and Environment and Public Works Committees.
 He led the successful 1990 reauthorization of the Clean Air Act, including new controls on acid rain toxins.
-He was the author of the first national oil spill prevention and cleanup law.
-Senator Mitchell led the Senate to passage of the nation's first child care bill and was principal author of the low-income housing tax credit program.
-He was instrumental in the passage of the Americans with Disabilities Act, landmark legislation extending civil rights protections to the disabled.
-Senator Mitchell's efforts led to the passage of a higher education bill that expanded opportunities for millions of Americans.
-He was a leader in opening markets to trade and led the Senate to ratification of the North American Free Trade Agreement and creation of the World Trade Organization.
+He was the author of the first national oil spill prevention and cleanup law, led the Senate to passage of the nation’s first child care bill, was principal author of the low-income housing tax credit program, and was instrumental in the passage of the Americans with Disabilities Act.

-Senator Mitchell served as Chairman of the global board of the law firm DLA Piper; Chairman of the board of directors of The Walt Disney Company; a member of the board of the Boston Red Sox; and a director of several companies, including Federal Express, Xerox, Staples, Unilever and Starwood Hotels and Resorts.
-He also served for ten years as the Chancellor of Queen’s University of Northern Ireland; as President of the Economic Club of Washington; and as Chairman of the International Crisis Group.
+He served as chairman of the global board of the law firm DLA Piper; chairman of the board of directors of The Walt Disney Company; a member of the board of the Boston Red Sox; and a director of several companies.

-In 2008, TIME magazine named Senator Mitchell one of the 100 most influential persons in the world.
+In 2008, TIME magazine named Mitchell one of the 100 most influential persons in the world.

-Senator Mitchell is the author of four books.
+He is the author of four books.
 With his colleague, Senator William S. Cohen of Maine, he wrote Men of Zeal, describing the Iran-Contra investigation.
-In 1990, Senator Mitchell wrote World on Fire, describing the threat of the greenhouse effect and recommending steps to curb it.
+In 1990, Mitchell wrote World on Fire, describing the threat of the greenhouse effect and recommending steps to curb it.
 His next book, published in 1997, was Not For America Alone: The Triumph of Democracy and The Fall of Communism.
-In 1999, Senator Mitchell wrote Making Peace, an account of his experience in Northern Ireland.
+In 1999, Mitchell wrote Making Peace, an account of his experience in Northern Ireland.